leaxcx/blender-vmf-export/README.md

   4. Map should be made out of non-contiguous convex shapes!
 Unfortunately, what you're doing in Blender is still limited by BSP (Binary Space Partition) limits.
   5. No n-gons!

-(not nessesary, but life quality improver) In repository, there's a folder called "entities", at this point, there's only one there "info_player_start".
+In repository, there's a folder called "entities", at this point, there's only one there "info_player_start".
 It is a 1:1 scale reference model that allows you to easily scale your map to an actual Source Engine scale system.

   How to import "info_player_start":
    1. "File" -> "Append..."
    2. Choose "info_player_start reference.blend" -> "Object" -> "playerstart_reference"

+Set "Clip End" to 10000 or more!
+It will improve visibility in Blender.

 ## How to export:
   1. Set filepath